Employers' Frequently Asked Questions - Work Sharing - Unemployment Insurance

 Employers can use Work Sharing for no more than 26 weeks in a year per employee unit, as this is the maximum number of weeks an employee will be eligible to receive unemployment benefits in a benefit year.

-Written approval of the collective bargaining agent is required for approval of a Work Sharing plan.
+Written approval of the collective bargaining agent is required for approval of a WS plan.
 If the affected employees are not covered by a collective bargaining agreement, then notice of the plan must be provided to employees who will be subject to the plan.
 If advance notice of the plan is not feasible, a detailed explanation as to why advance notice is not feasible must be provided.

 39. Are exempt/salaried employees eligible?